suchan5/Project-3/README.md

 # Technologies used
-* HTML5 - it was used to build the structure of the website.
+* HTML5 - It was used to build the structure of the website.
-* CSS3 - it was used to give design effects and style to the website.
+* CSS3 - It was used to give design effects and style to the website.
 Also, media query was used for responsive design purpose.
-* JavaScript - it was used to make the website more dynamic and interactive.
+* JavaScript - It was used to make the website more dynamic and interactive.
 * Python + Flask - Python was used to build the database-backed Flask web application.
-* [MongoDB](https://www.mongodb.com) - non-relational database was used for designing a database structure, and data was stored in MongoDB Atlas (Cloud)
+* [MongoDB](https://www.mongodb.com) - non-relational database, MongoDB, was used for designing a database structure, and data was stored in MongoDB Atlas (Cloud)
 * [jQuery 3.5.0](https://jquery.com) - it was used to make it easier to use JavaScript.
 * [Bootstrap 4.4](https://getbootstrap.com) - it was used for structure and style for the website with responsive design for different media sizes.
 * [Font Awesome](https://fontawesome.com) - it was used for concise and intuitive design effect with using icons.